metaplex-foundation/developer-hub/src/pages/core/external-plugins/oracle.md

 description: Learn about the Oracle Plugin
 ---

-The Oracle Plugin is a `External Plugin` that is used with Core Assets that provides the ability to control the lifecycle events of:
+The Oracle Plugin is a `External Plugin` that is used with Core Assets and Collections that provides the ability to `reject` the lifecycle events of:

 - Create
 - Transfer
 - Update
 - Burn

-When aadding a Oracle Plugin to an Asset the plugin stores and references an Orcale Account external to the Mpl Core program.
-This external account will then be referenced and called upon to decide if lifecycle events can take place on the asset at that given time.
+When adding a Oracle Plugin to an Asset the plugin stores and references an Orcale Account external to the Mpl Core program.
+This external account will then be referenced and called upon to decide if lifecycle events can take place on the asset at that given point in time.

 ## Works With